highmobility/auto-api-java/README.md

 IncomingCommand subclasses are used to parse commands coming from the vehicle in a Mobile Device.
 They are also used to create these commands in the cloud.

-for example to parse an incoming command in a Mobile device:
+for example to parse an incoming command on a Mobile device:

 ```java
 try {